 - Get checked out! if you feel like you are not injured, get a physical exam by a doctor within 72 hours of the accident to make sure.

 - Notify your insurance company as soon as possible.
 Many policies require immediate reporting and full cooperation.

 Not every accident means you have a personal injury case, but if you’re hurt as a result of an accident the first thing you’ve got to do is make sure you’re okay.
 TonaLaw can handle the rest.

 GET THE TREATMENT YOU NEED, AND LET US HANDLE GETTING YOU PAID.

 Insurance companies are not on your side.
 Their goal is to pay you as little as possible for your car accident.
-That’s why it is so important to hire a personal injury firm with the experience and qualifications required to get the insurance company to take your claim seriously, and get the biggest payout possible for you.
+That’s why it is so important to hire long island car accident attorneys with the experience and qualifications required to get the insurance company to take your claim seriously, and get the biggest payout possible for you.